Pogba tests positive for coronavirus and withdraws from France squad for UEFA Nations League | Goal.com

 The 27-year-old had been named in the world champions' squad for upcoming fixtures against Croatia and Sweden but has now been forced out of consideration for selection.

+Speaking his press conference after the squad announcement, Deschamps said: "I was led, at the very last minute, to make a change in the list.
+Paul Pobga was in this list.
+Unfortunately for him, he took a test yesterday, which turned out positive.
+So at the last moment, I had to replace him with Eduardo Camavinga".

-Pogba has been replaced in Deschamps' squad by Rennes midfielder Eduardo Camavinga, while international team mate Tanguy Ndombele of Tottenham Hotspur also misses out after testing positive for Covid-19.
+Pogba has been replaced in Deschamps' squad by Rennes midfielder Camavinga, while international teammate Tanguy Ndombele of Tottenham Hotspur also misses out.

 It means Pogba will have to spend 14 days in isolation - meaning he will miss the start of Man United's pre-season preparations, which begin next week following their extended 2019-20 season as they reached the Europa League semi-finals.